Skip to content

 Environment variable Description Required

-WALLARM_API_TOKEN Wallarm node token.
+WALLARM_API_TOKEN Wallarm node or API token.
+Yes

 NGINX_BACKEND Domain or IP address of the resource to protect with the Wallarm solution.
 Yes